 - The flour & liquid (water + oil) ratio is 2:1 by weight.
 It may vary a little depending on the type and the brand of your flour.

 - The water & oil ratio is 10:1 by weight.
 It’s better to choose the cooking oil which doesn’t have a strong taste (eg. rapeseeds, sunflower, canola, vegetable, etc.).

 - For every 500g of flour, you will need 2 teaspoons of dried yeast.
 Add the same amount of sugar or a little less (but not more).

 Why is kneading important?

 Everyone loves a bao bun with smooth, even skin.
-Unfortunately homemade ones can easily end up with a pot-marked look.
-Well-kneaded dough will create even air bubbles inside the dough and therefore lead to a smoother appearance after steaming.
+Unfortunately, homemade ones can easily end up with a pot-marked look.
+The well-kneaded dough will create even air bubbles inside the dough and therefore lead to a smoother appearance after steaming.